Chris Dreja: Early life

-The Yardbirds
+Career

+Music

 Dreja and Topham became core members of the Metropolitan (or Metropolis) Blues Quartet.
 During the space of a year Keith Relf, Jim McCarty, and Paul Samwell-Smith joined the group which became the Yardbirds.
 The 15-year-old Topham left the group when the band went professional, but Dreja continued on to play rhythm guitar with musicians such as Eric Clapton and later Jeff Beck and Jimmy Page.

 Dreja changed from rhythm to bass guitar following the departure of the original bassist, Samwell-Smith.
 Dreja co-authored many Yardbirds group compositions, especially those on the album Yardbirds.
 Additionally, he drew the picture which would be used as the album cover.
 Due to this drawing the album has been referred to as Roger the Engineer.
-After the group broke up, Page offered Dreja the position of bassist in a new band he was forming (later to become Led Zeppelin).
-Dreja declined in order to pursue a profession in photography.
-He photographed Led Zeppelin for the back cover of their debut album.